NB the exhibition has been extended until 8 May 2022.

 The aim of the exhibition is to introduce the full range of Allart van Everdingen’s body of work to the national and international public for the first time.
 The focus will not be solely on the Scandinavian landscapes.
 A carefully chosen selection of masterpieces will showcase the artist’s versatility and the diversity and quality of his work.
-You will find more information about our project in the enclosed exhibition plan.

 The exhibition and accompanying catalogue will be compiled by our curator Dr. Christi Klinkert, working closely with drawings specialist Dr. Yvonne Bleyerveld (Netherlands Institute for Art History – RKD) and Dr. Erik Hinterding, keeper of prints and drawings at the Rijksmuseum.
 Alice Davies, author of monographs on Allart’s oeuvre of paintings and drawings (2001 and 2007), and Frits Duparc, former director of the Mauritshuis, are providing help and advice during all the preparatory phases.